John Marlow Thompson: Battle of France

 Thompson first saw action during the German invasion of France and the Low Countries, leading No. 111 Squadron in patrols over France.
 On 18 May, he destroyed two Messerschmitt Bf 110 heavy fighters to the south of Douai although only one of these was able to be confirmed.
 The following day his Hurricane was damaged during an engagement with a group of Heinkel He 111 medium bombers that were being escorted by Bf 110s.
 Although one He 111 was claimed as destroyed, this could not be confirmed and he force-landed near Valenciennes.
 With the assistance of nearby British soldiers, he was able to make his way back to England, finding passage on a ship sailing from Boulogne.

 Returning to No. 111 Squadron, Thompson flew in support of the evacuation of the British Expeditionary Force from Dunkirk.
 On 31 May he shot down a Messerschmitt Bf 109 fighter to the north of Dunkirk, but this was unconfirmed.
-The squadron subsequently provided escorts for the Fleet Air Arm's bombing operations over the French coast and during one of these, on 11 June, destroyed a Bf 109, damaged another and also engaged and damaged a Junkers Ju 88 medium bomber.
+The squadron subsequently provided escorts for the Fleet Air Arm's bombing operations over the French coast and during one of these, on 11 June, Thompson destroyed a Bf 109, damaged another and also engaged and damaged a Junkers Ju 88 medium bomber.
 The squadron was then briefly rested so it could train up replacement pilots.

 Battle of Britain

 In the early stages of the Battle of Britain, No. 111 Squadron was based at Croydon, initially patrolling over the English Channel and then being engaged in the aerial fighting over the southeast of England.
-Thompson damaged a Dornier Do 17 medium bomber near Folkestone on 10 July and damaged another the following day, several miles east of North Foreland.
+Under Thompson's leadership, the squadron developed the tactic of making head-on attacks on approaching Luftwaffe bomber formations.
+He damaged a Dornier Do 17 medium bomber near Folkestone on 10 July and damaged another the following day, several miles east of North Foreland.
 During an engagement on 13 August with more Do 17s over Eastchurch, he destroyed one and damaged another.
 Two days later he shot down a Do 17 over the Thames Estuary and a Bf 110 near Croydon.
 He also claimed a Bf 109 as damaged the same day.
 Another Do 17 was shot down near Dungeness by Thompson on 16 August.
 For his exploits over the past few months, he was awarded the Distinguished Flying Cross (DFC) in September.
 The published citation read: